directus/directus/.changeset/violet-numbers-retire.md

 '@directus/api': patch
 ---

-Fixed `flattenFilter` logic to not look for keys in filter operands if not nested
+Fixed an issue where keys in filter operand objects where incorrectly checked for field permissions